View a few case studies of RTA successes since 2003.

 RTA championed the completion of 540 in western Wake County and the acceleration of 540 in southern Wake County, serving as the lead private sector lobbying organization for both segments.

-More recently, RTA again led the private sector engagement on 540 in southern Wake County.
-We established the acceleration of the corridor as priority one, and immediately sought and organized the sending of multiple letters with mayors and county leaders to support the corridor.
+RTA also led the private sector engagement on 540 in southern Wake County.
+We established the acceleration of the corridor as priority one, and immediately sought and organized the sending of multiple letters with mayors and county leaders to support the corridor during various outreach and review processes.
 Our members, partners, and staff spoke at multiple hearings to convey ongoing support.
-We hired an environmental policy firm to help our transportation partners sort through the process at a critical time.
+We also hired an environmental policy firm to help our transportation partners identify potential solution paths at a critical time.
+RTA was indispensable in the success of 540, and we worked with a number of private and public sector partners to bring this needed corridor to fruition.

-The newest section of 540 between Holly Springs and I-40/future I-42 in southern Wake County had its official groundbreaking in fall 2019.
-We look forward to a 2023 opening of that essential turnpike freeway.
+The next section of 540 between Holly Springs and I-40/future I-42 in southern Wake County had its official groundbreaking in fall 2019.
+We look forward to a mid-2024 opening of this essential turnpike freeway in southern Wake County.

 RTA has been the leading proponent of a bus rapid transit (BRT) network in this market for ten years.
 Informed by a series of RTA Leadership Briefings and Tours as well as RTA volunteer and staff research, we pushed our transportation partners to consider the development of bus rapid transit elements in County-level transit plans.